Fortunate Swabia, my mother,

 And takes by surprise anyone

-Who's hardly thought about it.
+Who's just thought about it.

 The Journey celebrates an imaginary union of Germany and Ancient Greece, symbolically conjoined by the Danube River, which flows from the poet’s homeland of Swabia to the Black Sea.
 In this respect it is thematically similar to The Ister, included in this collection.